 Working environment- This function states that unions provide good working facilities and environment to motivate them and to help grow in organization.
 Ultimately, this will be beneficial for the firm.
 Health n safety act (1974) states that organization should be aware of employee’s safety and hazardous (Doyle and et.al., 2016).
 Working environment of the employee should be clean and tidy.
 Healthy environment make employees motivated and help them to perform at higher levels.
 This reduces the accidents which occur in the firm.
 Organization is aware of life insurance policies for the betterment of employees.
 It boosts the morale of workers in healthy environment.

 Motivational programs- Another function of the trade unions is that they conduct motivational programs and activities for employees.
 Training programs are also conducted by them.
 Its advantage is that employee efficiency increases.
 It also helps the employee to get promoted and their self confidence also maximised at higher levels (Griffin ,Bryant and Koerber, 2015).
 Further, it is beneficial that they get experience of a particular work or field.
 This increases their personnel development also.
 There are some management games or entertaining activities conducted by the trade unions.
 It helps both the management and employee both work as a one unit.
 Training programs help them to cop-up with the environment.
+Get the best university assignment help UK at the best price.
+Contact us.

 1.3 Role of main players